 You shouldn’t feel forced to limit these activities simply because your indoor air isn’t up to par.

 Today, there are many different ways you can resolve this issue and breathe easier all season long.
-From heat ventilators and humidifiers to total-home air purification systems, you can choose the exact product you need to meet your needs.
+Indoor air quality winter solutions include – heat ventilators and humidifiers to total-home air purification systems.
+You can choose the exact product you need to meet your needs.